aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

    <validation step="847c0c62-8090-4d24-a8f1-cb650792ef71" />

 ## Task 2: Create CoreServicesVM

+In this task, you'll create CoreServicesVM, you will create the CoreServicesVM virtual machine by deploying ARM templates.

 1. On the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.